ohsu-comp-bio/UniVI/README.md

 )
 ```

- + This step is altered if you want to use supervised options - see below for those configurations.
+ + This step is altered if you want to use supervised options - see below for those configurations and considerations for your use-case.

 ### Should I use prior label-informed supervision/which supervised option should I use?